 Filter validation: Product-specific studies that need to be performed by the filter user

-Next to the information that can be obtained by the filter manufacturer, there are studies that need to be performed with the product and – if possible – under process conditions.
+Besides the information that can be obtained by the filter manufacturer for filter validation, there are studies that need to be performed with the product and – if possible – under process conditions.
 The filter user, meaning the pharmaceutical company, is responsible for these studies.
 Apart from the studies that have been implemented in-house during development, a cooperation with the filter manufacturer is suitable for that.
-A quick overview can be found in the following paragraphs.
+A quick overview of these filter validation studies can be found in the following paragraphs.

 A viability test provides the information whether the product in question has a bactericidal effect on the bacteria used for the bacteria retention test (usually Brevundimonas diminuta).
 This test is necessary to construct the following bacteria retention test in an expedient way.
 For the test, a defined number of B. diminuta is incubated in product solution for the duration of the entire filtration process.
 At the end, the number of bacteria shouldn’t be lower than before.
 If the product is supposed to have a bactericidal effect, there are several possibilities to modify the bacteria retention test.
 For example, it’s possible to shorten the incubation time with bacteria for as long as it’s tolerable for them, in combination with a previously performed pre-conditioning of the filter (without bacteria) with the product for the rest of the time, to cover the entire duration of the filtration process.